alex-dot/flock-protocol/flock.md

 **file content data**
   : File content data, file data, or content data refers to binary information stored inside a given file.

+**hash**
+  : A hash is a 256 bit long number that can be used to uniquely identify shared information, e.g. a client's base-path of a file, that is sufficiently unique and can be generated on all connected nodes equally.
+Hashes should be generated using cryptographic hashing algorithms, to limit the impact of collisions.

 ## Requirements

 ### Cryptographic Messaging Layer